dudus205/Saburo-chatbot/README.md

 # Saburo-chatbot
-My chatbot that uses llama2 and lang chain to connect to CSV data
+My chatbot that uses llama2 and lang chain with CSV data